 The City owns two plants, the McKee Run and VanSant generating stations.
 McKee Run consists of three steam turbine generating units with a total combined capacity of 136 megawatts (MW).
 VanSant is a 39-MW simple-cycle combustion turbine unit.
+Generating units 1 and 2 from McKee Run station are currently scheduled to be retired in June 2017.

 NAES Corporation operates the generating plants.
+The organizational structure of NAES has changed based on the city's request and general operating requirements.
 The agreement between the City and NAES Corporation has been in effect since July 1, 2006.
 The Engineering Consultant's observations regarding the generating stations and units are described later in this section of the Report.